 Ventricular fibrillation.
 Electrical impulses start in a fast and disordered sequence, which causes your heart to lose its ability to beat and pump blood.
 This typically causes cardiac arrest.

 Supraventricular arrhythmias.
 These are more common, are generally temporary, and often aren't serious.
-They can create a sensation of a fast heart beat and dizziness.
+They can create a sensation of a fast heartbeat and dizziness.

 When to Get Medical Care

 You may have noticed your heart racing, a fluttering in your chest, or a sensation that your heart skipped a beat.
 If this happens once or infrequently with no other symptoms, it's usually not serious.
 Talk to your doctor about your questions and concerns.
-If you get treatment and it doesn't help, make sure to let him know.
+If you get treatment and it doesn't help, make sure to let them know.

 If you have any of these symptoms, call 911 right away: